carbon-language/carbon-lang/llvm/docs/BitCodeFormat.rst

 Magic Numbers
 -------------

-The first two bytes of a bitcode file are 'BC' (``0x42``, ``0x43``).
-The second two bytes are an application-specific magic number.
-Generic bitcode tools can look at only the first two bytes to verify the file is bitcode, while application-specific programs will want to look at all four.
+The first four bytes of a bitstream are used as an application-specific magic number.
+Generic bitcode tools may look at the first four bytes to determine whether the stream is a known stream type.
+However, these tools should *not* determine whether a bitstream is valid based on its magic number alone.
+New application-specific bitstream formats are being developed all the time; tools should not reject them just because they have a hitherto unseen magic number.

 .. _primitives: